 Given the sharp increase of the number of alternative risk premia discovered by academics and practitioners, several issues need to be addressed: the factor construction methodologies, the consequences for portfolio diversification, the persistence of the alternative risk premia.

 Regarding the first two issues, Marie Lambert and some coauthors are working on construction rules of risk factors and the design of smart beta strategies.
-A proper methodology to stratify stock universe into style buckets is key for the design of persistent risk factors, asset allocation and performance attribution.
+A proper methodology to stratify the stock universe into style buckets is key for the design of persistent risk factors, asset allocation and performance attribution.

 The same team also works on the design of alternative risk premia capturing non-linear payoffs.
 The working paper on the gamma trading of hedge funds have also been presented at several conferences and seminars (see Fays et al. working papers).

-Regarding the persistence of the alternative risk premia, Serge Darolles and Marie Lambert with two other coauthors are working on the economic cycle of alternative risk premia and the change in business model from active to passive management for those investment strategies.
+Regarding the persistence of the alternative risk premia, Serge Darolles and Marie Lambert with two other coauthors are working on the economic cycle of alternative risk premia and the change in the business model from active to passive management for those investment strategies.
 Serge Darolles has presented the paper at the AMF Scientific committee in November 2021 (see Activity report 2021 page 19).
 Serge Darolles and Fabrice Riva created a course on this topic for M1 level students.
 This course presents the theoretical foundations and proposes numerous practical applications, with the idea to use the Python language to develop arbitrage strategies based on market anomalies.

 On the same topic of alpha persistence, Serge Darolles, Gaëlle Le Fol and Gulten Mero used a regime switching approach to study the existence of risk premia in their paper published in 2022 in Finance (see publications).